grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 > [!NOTE]
 > ![Illustration of a vampire by Josh Timbrook](josh-timbrook.jpg)
 >
 > It's not controversial to say that the iconic art of Josh Timbrook was at the heart of what made the _World of Darkness_ so appealing.
 His fashion-conscious illustrations oozed sex appeal, and set the bar (or should have) for all art in urban horror games.
-I'm not sure the _Curseborne_ art lives up to his standard.
+I'm not sure the _Curseborne_ art lives up to his example.

 So, can _Curseborne_ be stylish and desirable and _new_?

-It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion is: can _anyone_ my age create something stylish and desirable and new?
-This isn't just a review of _Curseborne_.
-It's also an examination of my youthful relationship with the original _World of Darkness_.
+It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can _anyone_ my age create something stylish and desirable and new?
+Because this isn't just a review of _Curseborne_, it's an examination of my youthful relationship with the original _World of Darkness_.
 The comparison might seem unfair, and it probably is, but I still believe better things are possible.
-I believe that we can create new urban settings just as good if not better, if we look at what made the OWoD work.
+I believe that, if we look at what made the OWoD work, we can create new urban settings just as good, if not better.

-So, what *does* make an urban fantasy game work?
-I reckon there are five core elements to any urban fantasy roleplaying game:
+As I wrote this review I came to the reckon that there are, obviously, five core elements to any urban fantasy roleplaying game:

 1. Monsters
-2. Darker World
+2. Dark World
 3. Conspiracy
 4. Splats
 5. Conflicts